anyaevostinar/anyaevostinar.github.io/classes/201-w21/syllabus.md

 Videos often include embedded questions or start you on an activity.
 * Readings, which will introduce ideas and provide more details than the videos.
 Readings sometimes include embedded activities to help you check your understanding.
-* Activities for problem solving and practicing writing small pieces of code.
-These will help you apply and process the ideas from videos and readings, and you can complete them collaboratively to learn from one another.
 * Labs for writing somewhat longer code with significant guidance from the instructions in order to make ideas from class more concrete.
 * Homework where you complete more extended projects to provide opportunities to design solutions and see the ideas from class applied in real contexts.
-* Daily and weekly quizzes, where daily quizzes provide you with a quick check of your understanding and formative feedback and weekly quizzes provide you with a check on whether you've understood the key ideas from the previous week and are more summative.
+* Weekly quizzes, that provide you with a check on whether you've understood the key ideas from the previous week and are summative.

 I believe each of these types of activities will give you a different lens on the core class ideas and help you to deeply learn and understand the material.
 In many of these activities you'll have the option to work collaboratively, and throughout the course, you'll have a collaborative learning group with whom you can talk about course ideas and work with on course activities.